Danyabikaram/azure-ai-chatbot/README.md

 ## Usage example
-AI: Hello!
-How can I assist you today? 👋

-enter a prompt: when was google invented?

-AI: Google was invented in 1998 by Larry Page and Sergey Brin while they were Ph.D. students at Stanford University in California.
-Would you like to know more about Google's history or anything else?
+AI: Hello, I am your AI assistant, here to help you explore Artificial Intelligence.
+Please feel free to ask me anything related to AI

-enter a prompt: exit
+enter a prompt: what is AI?

-AI: Goodbye!If you have any more questions or need further assistance, feel free to ask.
+AI: Artificial Intelligence (AI) is a field of computer science that focuses on building systems capable of performing tasks that usually require human intelligence.
+Would you like me to dive into the types of AI?

 ## Deploying Python Azure Function App for Chatbot
 To deploy the code into a function app in azure, first update your code to the code mentioned in the"__init__.py " file for online use then follow the steps mentioned in the file "Steps to deploy python azure function app for chatbot"

 ## Architecture
-The chatbot uses Azure Functions to handle user input, calls Azure OpenAI for response generation, integrates with Cognitive Search and Document Intelligence for RAG-based context, and uses Cosmos DB for session history.
+The chatbot uses Azure Functions to handle user input, calls Azure OpenAI for response generation, integrates with Cognitive Search and Document Intelligence for RAG-based context, uses Cosmos DB for session history andleverages Azure Speech Service for speech-to-text and text-to-speech capabilities.